bartoszkawa90/carla_athena/README.md

 ```
 3. Server may sometimes crash so one way to solve it is to continously restart it like in ```carla_server.py```.

+4. Ideally use `carla_athena_multiserver_v3.py` where you can choose how many servers you want and how many should work on
+      one GPU.
+      Script starts servers in separate containers and restart each one individually when server crashes.
+      Logs are saved to server_logs dir and there each run has its own subdir with log files.
+      When `ENABLE_DASHBOARD` is true program serves real time resources usage and logs on localhost:5000 in dashboard.
+      If dashboard does not work, check if generated `templates` dir is in same place as `carla_athena_multiserver_v3.py`, if not move it there.
+      Ideally to kill all servers use `pkill -f 'carla|pyth'`.
+      !!!
+MAKE SURE YOU HAVE CORRECT PATHS FOR YOUR CASE, PROBABLY PATH TO CARLA IMAGE (.sif file) SHOULD BE ADJUSTED.

 ### 3. CARLA Viz Image

 Build the visualization interface from the `carlaviz` repository.